Europe shares climb as earnings eclipse debt fears

-Technology shares set the pace, boosted by forecast-beating results from mobile network gear maker Ericsson (ERICb.ST), up 2.2 percent, and from Apple (AAPL.O) which soared around 10 percent in Frankfurt (AAPL.F).
+Technology shares set the pace, boosted by forecast-beating results from mobile network gear maker Ericsson, up 2.2 percent, and from Apple which soared around 10 percent in Frankfurt.

-Shares in automakers also gained ground, helped by reassuring results from PSA Peugeot Citroen (PEUP.PA), which climbed 3.9 percent, and car parts maker Valeo (VLOF.PA), up 9.5 percent after confirming its profit goal for the year.
+Shares in automakers also gained ground, helped by reassuring results from PSA Peugeot Citroen, which climbed 3.9 percent, and car parts maker Valeo, up 9.5 percent after confirming its profit goal for the year.

-But despite the two-day rebound, Barclays France fund manager Philippe Cohen was sceptical about the market's recovery.
+But despite the two-day rebound, Barclays France fund manager Philippe Cohen was skeptical about the market's recovery.

 "This market is dominated by flows, and fundamentals are eclipsed.
 The earnings season is relatively reassuring so far, but people have in mind the coming elections in France and Greece," he said.